-Core factory gate prices, which exclude the more volatile food, beverage, tobacco and petroleum product prices, giving a measure of the underlying factory gate inflation, rose 0.3% in the year to July 2015, compared with a rise of 0.1% in the year to June 2015.
-On the monthly index, there was a rise of 0.1% between June and July 2015, compared with no movement (0.0%) since February 2015.
+Core factory gate prices, which exclude the more volatile food, beverage, tobacco and petroleum product prices, giving a measure of the underlying factory gate inflation, rose 0.1% in the year to August 2015, compared with a rise of 0.2% in the year to July 2015.
+On the monthly index, there has been no movement (0.0%) since February 2015.
+A rise in other manufactured products offset falls in chemical and pharmaceuticals, and transport resulting in the low level of growth seen in the annual index.